Farming systems in India

 Farming systems in India are strategically utilized, according to the locations where they are most suitable.
-The farming systems that significantly contribute to the agriculture of India are subsistence farming, organic farming, industrial farming.
-Regions throughout India differ in types of farming they use; some are based on horticulture, ley farming, agroforestry, and many more.
+The farming systems that significantly contribute to the agriculture of India are subsistence farming, organic farming and industrial farming.
+Regions throughout India differ in the types of farming they use; some are based on horticulture, ley farming, agroforestry, and many more.
 Due to India's geographical location, certain parts experience different climates, thus affecting each region's agricultural productivity differently.
 India is very dependent on its monsoon cycle for large crop yields.
 India's agriculture has an extensive background which goes back to at least 9 thousand years.
 In India, in the alluvial plains of the Indus River in Pakistan, the old cities of Mohenjo-Daro and Harappa experienced an apparent establishment of an organized farming urban culture.
 That society, known as the Harappan or Indus civilization, flourished until shortly after 4000 BP; it was much more comprehensive than those of Egypt or Babylonia and appeared earlier than analogous societies in northern China.
 Currently, the country holds the second position in agricultural production in the world.
 In 2007, agriculture and other industries made up more than 16% of India's GDP.
 Despite the steady decline in agriculture's contribution to the country's GDP, agriculture is the biggest industry in the country and plays a key role in the socio-economic growth of the country.
 India is the second-largest producer of wheat, rice, cotton, sugarcane, silk, groundnuts, and dozens more.
 It is also the second biggest harvester of vegetables and fruit, representing 8.6% and 10.9% of overall production, respectively.
 The major fruits produced by India are mangoes, papayas, sapota, and bananas.
 India also has the biggest number of livestock in the world, holding 281 million.
-In 2008, the country housed the second largest number of cattle in the world with 175 million.
+In 2008, the country housed the second-largest number of cattle in the world with 175 million.